dotnet/docs/docs/standard/base-types/standard-numeric-format-strings.md

 ## The Round-trip ("R") Format Specifier
  The round-trip ("R") format specifier attempts to ensure that a numeric value that is converted to a string is parsed back into the same numeric value.
 This format is supported only for the <xref:System.Single>, <xref:System.Double>, and <xref:System.Numerics.BigInteger> types.

-For <xref:System.Double> and <xref:System.Single> values, the "R" format specifier in some cases fails to successfully round-trip the original value and also offers relatively poor performance.
+For <xref:System.Double> values, the "R" format specifier in some cases fails to successfully round-trip the original value.
+For both <xref:System.Double> and <xref:System.Single> values, it also offers relatively poor performance.
 Instead, we recommend that you use the ["G17"](#GFormatString) format specifier for <xref:System.Double> values and the ["G9"](#GFormatString) format specifier to successfully round-trip <xref:System.Single> values.

  When a <xref:System.Numerics.BigInteger> value is formatted using this specifier, its string representation contains all the significant digits in the <xref:System.Numerics.BigInteger> value.